Field trips

 We strongly believe that, as well as learning about ecology and conservation in lectures, you should have the opportunity to experience them for yourself.

-Read more about the hands-on field trips we run for Animal Behaviour, Zoology, and Ecology and Conservation students.
+Read more about the hands-on field trips we run for Animal Behaviour, Zoology, Ecology and Conservation, and Biology students.
 As well as those listed below, we also run multiple day trips to local sites, where students gain experience in practical ecology and conservation.

 The listed field trips are examples of those that we currently run and may be subject to change.